 - Line up at the start in accordance with your expected finish time.
 It will make things easier for you and others if you stick to the start group within your expected finish time.
 If in doubt go towards the back; at least if you are running well, you can be the one doing the overtaking rather than being overtaken.

 What to do during the race

-- Don’t allow people who aren’t participants in the racer to run alongside you.
-No guide to running race day etiquette would be complete without a point about racing alongside other runners.This is unfair on those who have paid to enter (remember you are one of those people), but you might fall foul of some races where a pacer is not allowed.
+- Don’t allow people who aren’t participants in the race to run alongside you.
+No guide to running race day etiquette would be complete without a point about racing alongside other runners who are not actual entrants.This is unfair on those who have paid to enter (remember you are one of those people), but you might fall foul of some races where a pacer is not allowed.
 The same applies to anyone who might cycle alongside you.